veit/python-basics-tutorial/docs/types/sequences-sets/lists.rst

 A list in Python is similar to an array in Java or C: an ordered collection of objects.
-However, unlike lists in many other languages, Python lists can contain different types of elements; a list element can be any Python object, including :doc:`strings/index`, :doc:`tuples`, :doc:`lists`, :doc:`dicts`, :doc:`../functions/index`, :doc:`files` and any kind of :doc:`numbers/index`.
+However, unlike lists in many other languages, Python lists can contain different types of elements; a list element can be any Python object, including :doc:`../strings/index`, :doc:`tuples`, :doc:`lists`, :doc:`../dicts`, :doc:`../../functions/index`, :doc:`../files` and any kind of :doc:`../numbers/index`.
 You create a list by enclosing no elements or elements separated by commas in square brackets, like this:

 .. code-block:: python
    :linenos: